Southern cities hit hard by storms face new crisis: No water - WTMJ

 St. Jude Children’s Research Hospital in Memphis said it was forced to switch to bottled water and bagged ice for all consumption and that staff and patients were washing with hand sanitizer and no-rinse bathing wipes.
 All non-urgent surgeries were postponed.

-In Little Rock, the Museum of Discovery reported that a broken pipe flooded its building — causing extensive damage to theaters, galleries and offices.

-More than 192,000 Louisiana residents — some still struggling to recover from last August’s Hurricane Laura — had no water service Friday, according to the the state health department.
-Tens of thousands more residents remained under boil-water advisories, according to the health department.
+More than 192,000 Louisiana residents — some still struggling to recover from last August’s Hurricane Laura — had no water service Friday, according to the state health department.
+Tens of thousands more remained under boil-water advisories.

-Bulk and bottled water deliveries were planned Friday to the hardest-hit Louisiana areas with a focus on hospitals, nursing homes and dialysis centers, Louisiana Gov. John Bel Edwards said.

-Edwards said he was grateful that warmer weather was predicted for Louisiana by Saturday.
+Bulk and bottled water deliveries were planned Friday to the hardest-hit Louisiana areas with a focus on hospitals, nursing homes and dialysis centers, Louisiana Gov. John Bel Edwards said, adding that he was hopeful that warmer weather expected during the weekend would speed up repairs.

-“I expect that over the next several days, we will make repairs to the water systems and get things functioning as close to normal as possible,” the governor said in a live event with the Washington Post.

 “People are still just struggling over here,” she said.

-Acacia Coronado is a corps member for the Associated Press/Report for America Statehouse News Initiative.
-Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.
-Associated Press writer Adrian Sainz in Memphis contributed to this report.

-Associated Press journalists Andrew DeMillo in Little Rock, Arkansas; Jake Bleiberg in Dallas; Ken Miller in Oklahoma City; Leah Willingham in Jackson, Mississippi; Melinda Deslatte in Baton Rouge, Louisiana, Michael Warren in Atlanta; and Tammy Webber in Fenton, Michigan, contributed.
+Associated Press journalists Andrew DeMillo in Little Rock, Arkansas; Rebecca Santana in New Orleans; Gillian Flaccus in Portland; Jake Bleiberg in Dallas; Ken Miller in Oklahoma City; Leah Willingham in Jackson, Mississippi; Melinda Deslatte in Baton Rouge, Louisiana, Michael Warren in Atlanta; and Tammy Webber in Fenton, Michigan, contributed.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.